FacuTello/Ta---Te---Ti/README.md

 ## Play Online

-You can also play the game online by visiting [Tic-Tac-Toe Online]((https://facutello.github.io/Ta---Te---Ti/)).
+You can also play the game online by visiting (https://facutello.github.io/Ta---Te---Ti/).

 ## Technologies Used